 And that's it.
 Usually "Wife Swap" ends with the two families sitting at a roundtable to discuss the experience.
 But ABC made a big thing in its publicity that this was the first time in the show's history (it's now in Season 6) when one family refused to met and discuss.

-Which chickened out?
-The Loudons.
+Which side chickened out?
+On that cliffhanger, we get a bunch of commercials.
+Then we're back.
+It was the Loudons.
 A narrator says that John and Gina's attorney informed the show that they would no longer participate in any way.
 So, we are left with the triad and their kids at the roundtable alone, discussing how awfully things went, how disrespectful and judgmental the politico-religious couple were, and how utterly overjoyed they all are to be back together safe again in their own happy home.

 We see a followup six weeks later.
 The Envys, says the narrator, continue as a happy, loving family.
 Angela tells the camera that one good thing to come from the experience is that they feed the kids healthier snacks now, and Chris helps cook.
 Angela laments for their naive early hope that they would make new friends on the show.
 We close with a heartwarming scene of the three adults and four kids joyfully gathered on the couch in each other's arms.

 And then a black screen with the narrator saying that despite repeated attempts, the show was unable to make any further contact with the Loudons.

 My assessment: The show displayed Religious Right evangelicals being their worst.
 No viewer can have missed this.
 The poly family came off as trashy at first, but became much more sympathetic during the ordeal as they pulled together and stuck up for each other at every turn.
 The happy ending was lopsidedly pro-poly.